5 Tips For Veterans Moving Abroad

 The reason veterans are ditching the United States are depressing: rising cost of living, political division, and a loss of military values in the civilian population.
 The reason why veterans are moving abroad however…are inspiring.
 Veterans abroad aren’t only surviving, they’re thriving.
 Veterans are leaving the U.S. and discovering a more peaceful, happier life at a lower cost.

 Veterans are adventurers.
 If we weren’t destined for exciting lives, we wouldn’t have joined the military to begin with.
 We’re uniquely suited to live abroad compared to civilians from our military experiences.
 Any military career is going to take you to a lot of different places, and we’re trained to be flexible.
 We understand personal security and know how to take care of ourselves.
-To dive into more details beyond this article, read The Free Veterans Guide to Moving Abroad.
+We make great expats because we prioritize respect, we leave things better than we found them, and we’re committed to giving back.

 #1 Find Your Country